pranav-deshpande6224/MRI_BRAIN_Image_to_Image_Translation-/README.md

 Higher SSIM indicates better preservation of anatomical information.

 ---
+## GPU
+* GPU used is A100 GPU Rented from Jarvis LABS

+---
 # Conclusion

 This project compares GAN-based and Diffusion-based image translation techniques for 3T MRI to 7T MRI enhancement.